-- 1. Dance 3371 or permission of the Faculty - 2.
+- 1. Special permission of the Faculty - 2.
 Familiarity with the elements of dance: time, space, motion, and shape - 3.
 Understanding and experience using improvisation as a process - 4.
 Ability to create a movement phrase - 5.
 Experience creating a variety of compositions including theme and variation